-A quiet lane led eastward and I assessed how my body felt after seventy-odd miles and with the Cumbria Way under my belt.
+A quiet lane led eastward and I assessed how my body felt after the seventy-odd miles of the Cumbria Way under my belt.
 Any initial aches and strains from starting a long walk had mostly faded.
 Though my back was still painful, I was generally in fine fettle and my feet were in great shape – no blisters.
-And remarkably I wouldn’t get one blister on this 220 mile walk.
+And remarkably I wouldn’t get one blister on this 220-mile walk.
 Praise be to Meindl boots.
 Praise them, praise them high.
 Praise be to …. bored with praising now.

 Soon, I crossed the M6 which felt momentous – though it isn’t particularly.

 My rucksack was comfortable to carry.
 Over the years I’ve become better at paring down the weight.
 Shame then, that as I left my house in Seaford, I impulsively thrust a lightweight (-ish) camera tripod into it.
 I would use it precisely twice: neither to good effect.

 I briefly rejoined the River Eden at Crosby-On-Eden before leaving it for good to meet the line of the Wall.